PercaysoRecruitment/pe3-soc_cohort_8-hkmarcoot/README.md

 The website: https://newsapp-marco-tsang.netlify.app <br/><br/>
 :white_check_mark: It is mobile responsive.<br/>
 It has mobile & desktop version, and I have tested them in my phone and pc.
-For desktop version, there is additional top-menu on top right corner, so it provides more information and looks more like a website when it is opened in pc.<br/><br/>
+For desktop version, there is additional top-menu on top right corner, so it provides more information and looks more accomplished when it is opened in pc.<br/><br/>
 :white_check_mark: It has search area.<br/>
 A search bar with search button is created.
 It is responsive to the width of the browser.<br/><br/>
 :white_check_mark: It contains search history.<br/>